voiceittech/VoiceIt2-AndroidSDK/README.md

 #### Encapsulated Face Identification

-Identify user from given groupId(begins with 'grp_'), and an optional boolean to enable liveness detection.
+Identify user from given groupId(begins with 'grp_'), and a boolean to enable liveness detection.

 ```java
 myVoiceIt.encapsulatedFaceIdentification(Activity, "GROUP_ID_HERE", true, new JsonHttpResponseHandler() {...});